At a glance: The best Drakensberg hiking trails

 Parking and trailhead: Monk’s Cowl Campsite—see it on Google Maps

 This is a fantastic hike in Champagne Valley.
-I would’ve loved to hike all the way to Champagne Castle, but that would require overnighting in impromptu camps on the way, and that’s not my thing.
-Instead, I opted for this gorgeous hike that’s a perfect way to start the day (hence the name!).
+I would’ve loved to hike all the way to Champagne Castle, but that would require overnighting in impromptu camps with tents and sleeping bags on the way, and that’s not my thing.
+Instead, I opted for this gorgeous hike that’s a perfect way to start the morning (hence the name!).

 Get this map and route details on Alltrails

 Whining aside, the Breakfast Stream hike delivered on the views front.
-You could see the beautiful peaks of Drakensberg in the distance, and
+On clear days, you can spot the dramatic slopes of Champagne Castle rising above the surrounding peaks.

 Georgeous views of the Monk’s Cowl range